c3lang/c3docs-old/docs/attributes.md

 Causes all members to be packed as if they had alignment 1.
 The alignment of the struct/union is set to 1.
 This alignment can be overridden with `@align`.

-### `@priority` (initializer, finalizer)

-This sets the priority of static initializers and finalizers, the lower the earlier.
-It is not recommended to use values less than 128 as they are generally reserved.

 ### `@private` (any declaration)